paytunia/api-documentation/README.md

 ### Sending money

+##### Description

-Send money to an e-mail address.
+Initiate a money transfer to an e-mail address.

-Executed strait away if the user have a valid account

-Sends an e-mail with a registration invitation if the user doesn't have avy account.
+The transfer is immediately executed if the user have a valid account.
+Otherwise, an e-mail is sent with a registration invitation.

-The a new user have 1 month to register and validate his account.

-If the transfer has expired, the order will be cancelled.
+This transfer expire after 1 month if it is not collected.
+In this case, the order is cancelled and the sender re-credited.

 #### Endpoint